-The change in net cash used in investing activities primarily was related to purchases of property, plant and equipment related to our expansion projects in Canada and Portugal and to the purchase and sale of short term investments.
+The change in net cash used in investing activities primarily was related to acquisitions of Manitoba Harvest and Natura, investment in ABG Profit Participation Arrangement, and purchase of property and equipment related to our expansion projects in Canada and Portugal.

-The change in net cash provided by financing activities included net proceeds from the Series A preferred stock financing, net proceeds from our IPO and repayment of debt facility.
+The change in net cash provided by financing activities included proceeds from exercise of stock options and capital lease payments.

-The table below sets out the cash and cash equivalents, inventory and contractual obligations and commitments:
+The table below sets out the cash and cash equivalents, short-term investments and inventory: